Mare of Easttown: How Kate Winslet's Dad Inspired Mare's Eating Habits

 Still, the British actress’s portrayal of a native of Delaware County, with or without the beef, has gone over extremely well with people in the Philadelphia area — they’ve even named a Mare of Easttown hoagie in her honor.

 Mare of Easttown is now streaming on HBO and HBO Max.
 Main Image: Kate Winslet as detective Mare Sheehan in Mare of Easttown, courtesy of WarnerMedia.
+This story was originally published on June 1, 2021 and has been updated.

 Comments